![]() |

 reduce the possibility of water or the cleaner they use to clean the

 fryers.
 You got to be REAL careful!!!
-After getting Bob's email and talking with the technician from Golden Fuel Systems, who explained to me that the Ford 6.0L motor, which we have in our truck, isn't reliable for a Veggie Oil System; we think we might have to put this idea on hold.
+After getting Bob's email and talking with the technician from Golden Fuel Systems, who explained to me that the Ford 6.0L motor, which we have in our truck, isn't reliable for a Veggie Oil System; we agreed to put this idea on hold.
 Now I really wish I would have bought the Ford 7.3L Powerstroke rather than the 6.0L that has so many problems.
-Luckily for us, we haven't run into any of the problems that everyone talks of, but I really want to make the switch to Vegetable Oil.
-Oh well, maybe something will come along and we can find a way around this down the road.
-I was really impressed with the Golden Fuel Systems website and how quickly a response I got back from them when I sent an email asking about their equipment.
+Luckily for us, we haven't run into any of the problems that everyone talks of, but I really would have liked to make the switch to Vegetable Oil.
+I was really impressed with the Golden Fuel Systems website and how quickly I got a response back from them when I sent an email asking about their equipment.
 In this day in age of blowing people off, they were right on the ball.
+Since we've been sitting still, I've met two folks who live full time in campers that run veggie systems on their diesel motors.
+Both answered our questions and explained many of the problems they tackle while on the road.
+What we learned is it's not an easy process to make the switch.
+It's very messy, very time consuming and the storage of filtered oil becomes a serious problem for many of them.
+Looking back, I'm sort of glad we didn't go down this route simply due to the constant maintenance it looks is involved.
+I'd rather be out enjoying the scenery we're traveling through than performing maintenance on the truck the entire time.

-We broke down and bought a Satellite Radio for the Truck.
-We were going nuts with listening to CD's and the local radio stations.
-It seemed like we would be in the middle of some good talk channel, and would lose the signal.
-That was if we could get a signal.
-After driving for a few days in Northern Louisiana, we pulled over and had the Satellite Radio installed.
+If I had to pick one thing we did to the truck that was my favorite was when we broke down and bought a Satellite Radio.
+We were going nuts with listening to CD's and scanning the local radio stations endlessly.
+It seemed like we would be in the middle of some good talk channel when we would lose the signal.
+That was if we could get a signal at all.
+After driving for a few days in Northern Louisiana with a scratchy, almost non-existent signal, we pulled over and had the Satellite Radio installed.
 They don't pay us to tell you the brand name (Hint - Hint) but since there is only two brand names to choose from and they both do the same thing, take your pick.
+You wont be disappointed!
 Really I don't know how we traveled without it.
 Now we can listen to NPR (our favorite) all day long and never loose a segment.
 When we're bored, we'll turn to a comedy channel and laugh till our sides hurt.
-It has made a big difference with driving and we'd recommend it to anyone who full times or spends a serious amount of time in their vehicle.
+It has made a big difference with driving and we'd recommend it to anyone who fulltimes or spends a serious amount of time in their vehicle.
 While they were installing the Satellite Radio, we had them hard wire our 300watt inverter to one of the batteries and had it mounted under the dash.
-Now while we're driving from campground to campground, Cindy can charge batteries, run the laptop for long periods of time and not have to worry about running out of juice.
+Another option that I wonder how we lived without.
+While we're driving from campground to campground, Cindy would charge all our camera batteries, run the laptop for long periods of time and not have to worry about running out of juice.
+With most modern vehicles, these options have become stock, but they're easily added to older vehicles and make traveling fulltime so much easier.

-We bought some insulated panels to put in the windshield for when the truck is just sitting for days.
-They make a huge difference in the temperatures inside the truck and hopefully will save the dash from dry-rotting.
+Another basic item we bought that made a big difference was insulated panels to put in the windshield for when the truck is just sitting for days.
+They make a huge difference in the temperatures inside the truck and hopefully helped save the dash from dry-rotting.
 For only $10 at a local auto parts store, it was a great investment.
-After 8000 miles of towing, I think we have exhausted our leaf springs on the rear.
-We can look at pictures from when we first started compared to the way the truck sits now, and notice a considerable sag.
-As soon as we can find a Nation Wide Dealer that can install them, we plan on having some air-bags installed to lift the rear end.
-It's getting to the point that we've just started to notice the camper swaying while towing, which is something we haven't experienced this entire trip.
+After 8000 miles of towing, I think we exhausted our rear leaf springs on the truck.
+We looked at pictures from when we first started compared to the way the truck sat at that point, and both noticed a considerable sag.
+As soon as we found a Nation Wide Dealer that could install them, we had a set of AIRLIFT 5000 installed to lift the rear end.
+We chose to stop at a Camping World simply because they are a nationwide company.
+Our reasoning was if we needed any Warranty work done, it would be easier to find another Camping World dealer that would honor the warranty over some small, local shop where we would much rather spend our money.

 Here is the way it looked before the Air Bags were installed.
 Notice how the Rear end is squatted down quite a bit?
 If we drove at night, people would flash their brights at us even though we weren't driving with our brights on.